MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M08-empower-workforce-copilot-challenge/2-create-interview-questions.md

----
-durationInMinutes:20
-title:Exercise: Create interview questions using different Copilots
+# Create interview questions using different Copilots
 ---
 One of the popular features of Copilot for Microsoft 365 is that you can often use different Copilots to complete the same function.
 This exercise is a perfect example of that flexibility.<br>